hypherionmc/fast-toml/README.md

 # Fast TOML Parser for Node.js

+### This fork is a maintained copy of the original code with bugfixes/changes to suit my needs.

+You are welcome to use this as well, and to contribute as needed

+### Back to the original content

 `fast-toml` is the fastest and lightest Javascript parser for TOML files (see [benchmarks](https://www.npmjs.com/package/fast-toml#benchmarks)).

 TOML stands for **T**om's **O**bvious and **M**inimal **L**anguage and it is an awesome language for your configuration files, better than JSON and YAML on many aspects.
 [Learn here](https://github.com/toml-lang/toml) what is TOML and how to use it (it's definitely worth the ten minutes learning).